If you've experienced property loss from wildfires in LA our team is here to help you. Call us today.

 • Personal Property/Theft Protection: This covers your personal belongings (such as furniture and electronics) from damage, loss, or theft.

-• Additional Living Expenses (ALE): This pays for temporary living costs (e.g., hotel, meals) if your condo becomes uninhabitable due to a covered event.
+• Loss of Use Coverage: This pays for additional living expenses (ALE), such as hotel stays and meals, if your condo becomes uninhabitable due to a covered event.

-• Loss Assessment Coverage: This protects you from costs if your condo association issues an assessment to cover expenses for shared areas damaged by a covered event.
+• Loss Assessment Coverage: This protects you from costs if your condo association issues an assessment to cover expenses for shared areas damaged by a covered loss.

-The “named perils” included in an HO6 insurance policy typically include:
+The “named perils” included in a typical HO6 insurance policy usually include:

 • Smoke damage